Earth Eternal likely shutting down

 Until the webhost shuts down the servers for non payment, players can continue to play Earth Eternal and take any items from the credit shop for free.

 The Original Announcement:

 Dear players of Earth Eternal,

 There’s no way to disguise what I’m about to tell you as good news, so I won’t try.
 Unfortunately, Sparkplay has hit hard times and is not going to survive.
 I had to lay off all of our staff except for two people (one of which is me) on Friday, and it’s likely that by this time next week neither of us will be with Sparkplay any more either.
 The simple fact is that we’ve run out of money.
-I’ve been out trying to sell Sparkplay or get further investment for it for the last 2 months without success, and our last hope crumbled this weekend.
+I’ve been out trying to sell Sparkplay or get further investment for it for the last 2 months from companies like the Bitcode Prime platform without success, and our last hope crumbled this weekend.

 What does this mean for Earth Eternal?
 The answer is that it’s hard to tell.
 We’re putting it up for auction today and are reasonably confident that someone will buy it and keep it running.
 There is, however, the chance that nobody will want to take on the cost of running it.
 If that happens, Earth Eternal will go down when our internet and hosting provider pulls the plug for non-payment.
 It’s hard to tell when that could happen, but it’ll certainly be here at least another week, at minimum.

 I know this comes as a crushing blow to many of you, and believe me, I and the rest of the former Sparkplay staff share those feelings, times ten.
 Some of us have been working on Earth Eternal for over four and a half years and have poured our hearts and souls into it and Sparkplay.
 We worked our asses off and through the long hours, frustrating bugs, and occasional problems so bad we had to laugh, we became a very tight team as well as good friends.
 It is incredibly disappointing to everyone that it’s come to this.